-The assumptions used in this actuarial valuation were approved by the Board based upon our analysis and recommendations.
-In our opinion, the assumptions as approved by the Board are reasonably related to the experience of and the expectations for the System and are appropriate for purposes of the valuation.
+The investment return and inflation assumptions were selected by the Vermont Pension Investment Commission (VPIC).
+The remaining actuarial assumptions used in this actuarial valuation were selected by the Board based upon our analysis and recommendations.
+In my opinion, the assumptions are reasonable and take into account the experience of the Plan and reasonable expectations.

-We look forward to reviewing this report with you and to answering any questions.
+I look forward to reviewing this report with you and to answering any questions.